-Papua New Guinea Immigration & Citizenship Authority, Central Government Office, Ground Floor (Tower A), Melanesian Way Waigani, PO Box 1790, Boroko, National Capital District, Papua New Guinea.
-LIVING 13 High in those same tropical mountains close to the equator, it is not unusual for snow to fall.
+High in those same tropical mountains close to the equator, it is not unusual for snow to fall.
 PNG's highest mountain, Mount Wilhelm (4509m) is often covered in white.
-1 4 While the bird of paradise is world famous, another unique PNG bird is less known.
+While the bird of paradise is world famous, another unique PNG bird is less known.
 The hooded pitohui is possibly the world's only poisonous bird.
 The tiny birds, related to orioles, contain a powerful neurotoxin called homobatrachotoxin in their skin and feathers.
-15 The raggiana bird of paradise is the national bird of PNG and features in silhouette on the national flag.
+The raggiana bird of paradise is the national bird of PNG and features in silhouette on the national flag.
 It is considered sacred among many tribes.
 Birders from all over the world, including Sir David Attenborough, come to see it, but it is under threat from illegal trading, taxidermy and poaching.
-1 6 PNG is crazy for rugby league and the national team is called the Kumuls, which means 'bird of paradise' in Tok Pisin.
-17 When PNG was about to become independent in 1975, it was decided a new flag was needed.
+PNG is crazy for rugby league and the national team is called the Kumuls, which means 'bird of paradise' in Tok Pisin.
+When PNG was about to become independent in 1975, it was decided a new flag was needed.
 Susan Karike, a young schoolgirl from the Gulf Province, submitted a design that was accepted by all parties and became the national flag.
-18 When it comes to multilingual countries, PNG wins hands down.
+When it comes to multilingual countries, PNG wins hands down.
 Of the world's more than 7000 distinct languages, 839 are spoken in PNG.
 According to Ethnologue, the most authoritative resource on world languages, next is Indonesia with 712 but with a population 25 times that of PNG.
-1 9 Ignoring political borders, the island of New Guinea at 821,400 square kilometres is the second largest in the world after Greenland at 2,166,086 square kilometres.
+Ignoring political borders, the island of New Guinea at 821,400 square kilometres is the second largest in the world after Greenland at 2,166,086 square kilometres.
 For this comparison, Australia is considered a continent at 7,688,000 square kilometres.

-The hooded pitohui, possibly the world's only poisonous bird, is found in PNG (top left); German reservists with local troops during the German-New Guinea era (above); agriculture in the Wahgi Valley (main); kulu trading gifts (left).
+German-New Guinea era (above); agriculture in the Wahgi Valley (main); kulu trading gifts (left).
+AMAZING FACTS